thilina999/PathFinder/README.md

 # PathFinder
-This is a path finder programe.
+This is a path finder program.